Risk Factors Dashboard

 Customers

 We serve customers globally through a localized sales and field service presence in our core target markets.
-We have served over 100 customers in the grid market since our inception, including Commonwealth Edison, YMC Incorporated, the U.S. Navy, SSE plc in the United Kingdom, Consolidated Power Projects (Pty) Ltd in South Africa, Fuji Bridex in Singapore, Vestas Wind Systems A/S in Denmark, and Ergon Energy in Australia.
+We have served over 100 customers in the grid market since our inception, including Commonwealth Edison, Huntington Ingalls Shipbuilding, the U.S. Navy, Capital Power Corp., Targa Resources Corp., Micron Technology Inc., SSE plc in the United Kingdom, Consolidated Power Projects (Pty) Ltd in South Africa, Fuji Bridex in Singapore, and Ergon Energy in Australia.
 Additionally, our sales personnel in the United States are supported by manufacturers' sales representatives.
 We have designed wind turbines for and licensed wind turbine designs to wind turbine manufacturing customers including Inox Wind Limited ("Inox") in India and Doosan Heavy Industries (“Doosan”) in South Korea.

+In fiscal 2023, Inox accounted for 13% of our total revenues.
 In fiscal 2022, Fuji Bridex Pte Ltd accounted for 15% of our total revenues.
 In fiscal 2021, Fuji Bridex Pte Ltd accounted for 14% of our total revenues.
-In fiscal 2021, Fuji Bridex Pte Ltd accounted for 14% of our total revenues.
-No other customer accounted for more than 10% of our total revenues in each of fiscal 2022 and 2021.
+No other customer accounted for more than 10% of our total revenues in each of fiscal 2023 and 2022.

 Facilities and Manufacturing